 The Emergency Reserve Fund has been established to help buffer the City from issues such as fluctuation in sales tax, changes in State laws as to how the sales tax is allocated, changes in motor vehicle in lieu reimbursement from the State, a sudden draw through employee attrition on vacation payment obligations, or other catastrophic events.
 The desired level of this fund is established at 20 percent of the General and Park Funds operating expenditures.
-Following close of the books each year, the Administrative Services Director, at the direction of the City Manager, is authorized to transfer monies to the Emergency Reserve Fund.
+The Administrative Services Director, at the direction of the City Manager, is authorized to transfer monies to the Emergency Reserve Fund based on approved City Council budgets.
 In accordance with GASB 54, this fund balance is committed.